ARM 2023 welcome address

 The Senedd knows….

 Successful ballots and strikes in Wales too.
-As I speak, a pan-branch of practice offer for junior doctors, SAS doctors and consultants in Wales, delivering higher pay awards along with contractual reform, is being voted on, with the results in a few days’ time.
+As I speak, a pan-branch of practice offer for resident doctors, SAS doctors and consultants in Wales, delivering higher pay awards along with contractual reform, is being voted on, with the results in a few days’ time.

 Even the Westminster government recognised our strength.